ewasm/testnet/README.md

 ### Aleth (cpp-ethereum) + Hera

-**NOTE: this client currently is not supported fully and the instructions here may be wrong.**

 Support for aleth (formerly, cpp-ethereum) is a work in progress and more information may be found [here](aleth.md).